Créteil–L'Échat station

-Créteil–L'Échat (/fr/) is a station on Line 8 of the Paris Métro in the suburban commune of Créteil.
+Créteil–L'Échat (/fr/) is a station on Line 8 of the Paris Metro in the suburban commune of Créteil.
 Situated in an open cut segment, it is the last exposed station on the Line 8 before going into central Paris.
-It is named for and located in the L'Échat business district.
+As part of the Grand Paris Express project, Line 15 will also stop here soon, starting in autumn 2027.
+The station is named for and located in the L'Échat business district.